how2ai4all/how2ai4all/README.md

 # Welcome to my GitHub Profile

 - 👋 Hi, I’m Boom.
-- 👀 I’m interested in Data Sciece and Machine Learning.
+- 👀 I’m interested in Data Science and Machine Learning.
 - 🌱 I’m currently learning Data Science.
 - 💞️ I’m looking to collaborate on Data Business.
 - 📫 How to reach me how2ai4all@gmail.com